ilyalabun/raft_vibe/LOG.md

 Discovered a critical bug where followers could accept client commands, violating the Raft protocol.
 Fixed `append_log_entry` to check if the node is a leader before allowing log appends.
 Changed the return type to `Option<LogEntry>` - returns `Some(entry)` for leaders and `None` for followers.
 Updated the demo to show that followers properly reject client commands with a clear message.
 This ensures only leaders accept client requests, which is fundamental to Raft's consistency guarantees.
 The fix demonstrates how Rust's type system (using `Option`) helps enforce protocol correctness at compile time.

+## Day 2: Encapsulation and Better Abstractions

+**Prompt:** "Now, I want to encapsulate election, becoming leader, etc logic from `main.rs`.
+For this following methods are missing in RaftNode: handle_append_entries_result, handle_request_vote_result"

+**Encapsulating Vote and Replication Logic**

+Refactored the Raft implementation to better encapsulate election and replication logic within the `RaftNode` struct.
+Added a `votes_received` field to track which peers have granted votes during an election.
+Created `handle_request_vote_result` method that processes vote responses, tracks votes, and automatically transitions to leader when a majority is reached.
+Similarly, created `handle_append_entries_result` method that handles replication responses, updates `match_index` and `next_index` for each peer, and commits entries when replicated to a majority.
+Also improved code readability by using clearer variable names like `vote_req`, `append_req`, and `candidate_last_log_term`.
+The main demo was simplified to use these higher-level methods instead of manually tracking votes and replication counts.
+This refactoring follows better software design principles by keeping related logic together and reducing code duplication.

 ---

 ## Notes